 Surgeon in operating room

-Poor Outcomes for CSA-AKI Patients
+Poor Outcomes for Patients With Renal Impairment

 When the kidneys fail, the patient fails.